 Of the Guidelines stating that Shareholders' meetings should determine the role of the Nomination Committee and the manner in which its operation shall be carried out.
 Marel's Nomination Committee is a sub-committee of the Board of Directors and therefore the Board determines its role and the manner in which its operation is carried out.
+This is in line with the Dutch corporate governance code.

 Of the Guidelines concerning the Nomination Committee's request for proposals from shareholders before the company's AGM: The Nomination Committee consults with the company's major shareholders on the nomination process as well as engaging professional firms, but does not formally request proposals from shareholders.
-Information on how to contact the Nomination Committee is however publicly available on the Committee's website.
-This is line with the Dutch corporate governance code.
+Information on how to contact the Nomination Committee is however publicly available on the Committee's website and candidates can make themselves available through this channel.
+This is in line with the Dutch corporate governance code.